ChoiVoi/job-network-page/README.md

 #### Liking a job
 * A user can like a job on their feed and trigger a api request (`PUT /job/like`)
-* For this milestone, it's OK if the like doesn't appear/update until the page is refreshed.

-#### Feed Pagination
-* Users can page between sets of results in the feed using the position token with (`GET /job/feed`).
-* Note: You will automatically receive marks for this section if you end up implementing the infinite scroll alternative in a later milestone.

 #### Viewing others' profiles
 * Let a user click on a user's name from a job, like, or comment, and be taken to a profile screen for that user.